LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![Docker Version Check](http://127.0.0.1/assets/lab2-13.png)

 ### 5. Build and Run an `httpd` Container
-Next, we create an HTML file to be served via an Apache HTTP server running inside a Docker container.
+In this step, we create an HTML file to be served via an Apache HTTP server running inside a Docker container.

+#### HTML File Creation
 The file `index.html` is located inside the `html` directory and contains the following content:

 ```html
   <html>
     <head></head>